ryanolsonx/xit-mode/README.md

 ## Key bindings

+### Creation

+In order to quickly create a new item, use `C-c C-n`.
+It simply adds a new open item and let you type the desired text.

 ### Status

 When placing the cursor on a line containing an item, some keybindings can help to change its status: